Digital Agency Marketing: What It Actually Includes (And What to Expect)

 - On-page SEO: Keyword-optimized content, meta titles, headers, and internal linking

-- Off-page SEO: Building authority through backlinks and citations from other reputable websites
+- Off-page SEO: Building authority through backlinks for local business from other reputable websites — for local businesses, this means earning links from local directories, partners, and press

 Paid Advertising (PPC and Social Ads)